 1. Model Drug Payment:

-2. Alternative to ASP Add-on Payments: The current add-on payment based on 6 percent of ASP for the individual drug will be replaced with a flat payment per dose that is uniform for all included drugs in the MFN Model.
+2. Alternative to ASP Add-on Payments: The current add-on payment based on 6 percent of ASP for the individual drug would be replaced with a flat payment per dose that is uniform for all included drugs in the MFN Model.
 The per-dose add-on was calculated using 6.1224 percent of 2019 historic spending for the cohort of drugs included in the first year of the model.
 CMS bumped up the 6 percent add-on from 2019, to equal 6 percent post-sequestration prior to calculating the per-dose add-on and applying an inflationary factor for the model start and quarterly thereafter.

 MFN Model Participants

 Certain types of hospitals and clinics will not participate in the model (such as cancer hospitals, children’s hospitals, critical access hospitals, rural health clinics, federally qualified health centers, and Indian Health Service facilities).
-Participants in certain other Innovation Center models testing fully capitated or global payment for outpatient hospital services for Medicare FFS beneficiaries, including Medicare Part B drugs, are excluded for the first and second quarters of performance year 1 and will continue to be excluded from the MFN Model thereafter as long as those models incorporate savings on Medicare Part B drug spending under the MFN Model.
+Participants in certain other Innovation Center models testing fully capitated or global payment for outpatient hospital services for Medicare FFS beneficiaries, including Medicare Part B drugs, were excluded for the first and second quarters of performance year 1 and would continue to be excluded from the MFN Model thereafter as long as those models incorporate savings on Medicare Part B drug spending under the MFN Model.

-The MFN Model focuses on a set of approximately 50 Medicare Part B drugs that encompass a high percentage of Medicare Part B drug spending.
+The MFN Model focused on a set of approximately 50 Medicare Part B drugs that encompass a high percentage of Medicare Part B drug spending.
 CMS identified the included drugs for the first year based on annual Medicare Part B spending in 2019 after excluding certain claims (for example, claims for drugs used at home), and excluding certain types of drugs (such as certain vaccines, oral drugs, multiple source drugs, intravenous immune globulin products, and drugs for which there is an Emergency Use Authorization (EUA) or approval by the Food and Drug Administration (FDA) to treat patients with suspected or confirmed coronavirus disease 2019 (COVID-19)).
-CMS will add drugs to the model annually to include drugs that rise to be among the top 50 drugs based on updated annual Medicare Part B spending, after applying certain exclusions.
-Drugs already included in the model will remain in the model, with limited exceptions.
+CMS would have added drugs to the model annually to include drugs that rise to be among the top 50 drugs based on updated annual Medicare Part B spending, after applying certain exclusions.
+Drugs already included in the model would remain in the model, with limited exceptions.